patrickburns2557/CS390Program3/README.md

 # CS390Program3
-Program to take intput of filenames from stdin, and test if they are text files or binary files.
+Program to take input of filenames from stdin, and test if they are text files or binary files.

 If they are text files, it will test if it is a Windows text file or a Unix text file.